bajamircea/bajamircea.github.io/_posts/2018-11-07-maths-history.markdown

 # Euclid - the Greek Apex

-Proposition 47.
 Mathematics flourished in the ancient Greek culture, and in Euclid's Elements (13 books) it reached it's peak.
 The Pythagorean theorem is captured in Euclid's Elements in Book I Proposition 47.

 <div align="center">
 {% include assets/2018-11-07-maths-history/04-euclid.svg %}